 Do you write the articles as well as styling?

-LAURIE: Yes, I do.
-Not all stylists do but I was an editor for years so that is my strength.
+Yes, I do.
 I will interview the homeowner, write up the copy, send it over for copy approval – and then it will be sent to the magazine.

 Would like to get your home in an interiors magazine?
-If so, why not get in touch with me.
+If so, why not get in touch with me via my contact page.
 I’d love to see your space.
-Please note, I’m only looking for UK homes for UK interiors magazines.
+Please note, I’m only looking for UK homes.